Sports in Washington, D.C.: Baltimore

 Due to the two cities' proximity to one another, historic and contemporary rivalries have existed between teams from both cities.

 From 1972 to 2004, Washington did not have a baseball team; as a result, many baseball fans in the Washington area supported the nearby Baltimore Orioles, making them the de facto baseball team for Washington.
 When Washington was looking for a team, the ownership of the Orioles disapproved of the effort for fear that they would lose the Washington market to the new team.
 They were the only team to vote against moving the Montreal Expos to Washington.
 Therefore, when the Nationals began play in 2005, a natural rivalry was born between the new Washington team and the team that had historic support in the Washington region.
-This rivalry is known as the Beltway Series due to each city's proximity to the Capital Beltway, a major ring road that circles around Washington and its immediate suburbs.
+This rivalry is known as the Beltway Series, or Battle of the Beltways, taken from the beltway highways, the Baltimore Beltway (I-695) and the Capital Beltway (I-495), that serve Baltimore and Washington, D.C., respectively.
 Given that the two teams play in different leagues (the Nationals play in the National League and the Orioles play in the American League), it is a rare interleague rivalry.

 The Commanders and Baltimore Ravens of the NFL have a slight rivalry.
-Though because the two teams play in different conferences (the Commanders play in the National Football Conference (NFC) and the Ravens play in the American Football Conference (AFC)), they rarely play against each other.
+Though because the two teams play in different conferences (the Commanders play in the National Football Conference and the Ravens play in the American Football Conference), they rarely play against each other in the regular season.
+However, there generally is a matchup between these two teams every preseason.